The month of Ramadan is a time of fasting for Muslims.

 Remember that if you choose to fast and you are not feeling well, you can stop the fast anytime for you to eat and drink.
 You can always make up the days at a later time.

 Have more questions on eating healthy during Ramadan?
-Speak directly with a Registered Dietitian at Toronto Public Health on e-chat or call 416-338-7600.
+Speak directly with a health professional at Toronto Public Health on e-chat or call 416-338-7600.